• First Generation

 After school, my sister Kailee pursued her passion for winemaking by studying Viticulture & Oenology.
 In 2023, she earned her qualification as a winemaker from Adelaide University.
 She has been across the globe, refining her craft and developing her own wine style.
 She’s honed her skills in France at Chapoutier, in Tasmania with Bay of Fires, House of Arras & Moorilla, and right here in McLaren Vale at Hardy’s Tintara.

 As for me, I completed a Bachelor of Business (Marketing & Design) and have worked with several well-known wineries in McLaren Vale.
-Over time, I’ve been learning the ropes in the vineyard from my parents and grandparents and it’s there that I’ve found my true passion.
+Over time, I’ve been learning the ropes in the vineyard from my parents and grandparents.
 I’m excited to play a role in helping our family vineyards grow and evolve for the next generation.